urbanjost/M_orderpack/README.md

   (but are being looked at):

 - UNIPAR returns non-unique values when less unique values in input than requested in output with gfortran,nvfortran; OK with ifort
-- UNIINV does not have a mechanism to tell how many values are unique and does not appear to sort correctly
 - INDMED has issues that may only manifest when debug options are used when compiling
-- UNIRNK does not return number of values when given an INTEGER array
 ```text
     At line 499 of file ./src/M_indmed.f90
     Fortran runtime error: Array bound mismatch for dimension 1 of array 'iwrkt' (7/5)